chipsalliance/Cores-VeeR-EL2/docs/source/11-adaptations.md

-# 11 Standard Risc-V Csrs With Core-Specific Adaptations
+# 11 Standard RISC-V CSRs with Core-Specific Adaptations

 A summary of standard RISC-V control/status registers in CSR space with platform-specific adaptations: